 - Price: $399

-Coming from the the same great tent brand as the best ultralight tent on our list but at half the price, the Tiger Wall is a great affordable choice.
+Coming from the same great tent brand as the best ultralight tent on our list but at half the price, the Tiger Wall is a great affordable choice.
 You’ll be saving money by adding an extra .5 KG into your backpack.
 That may be heavy for a Big Agnes tent, but it still ranks as one of the lightest tents on the market.
+In fact, it might just be the best ultralight freestanding tent right now.

 Thru-hikers or those seeking to push the limits of ultralight hiking may scoff at 500 grams, but most of us will still be blown away by this ultra-light tent.
 Even semi-serious walkers and long-term trekkers planning on avoiding winter can save money and still rely upon this durable silicone-treated shelter.